harshil1111999/Slicer/README.md

 $ g++ -o test.o algorithm_file.cpp
 $ test.o
 ```
+There are sample programs that can be used to execute the application, prefixed with `tSource`.
 To execute the application move to the `app` folder and execute the python script `app.py`:
 ```bash
 $ py app.py
 ```